onareach/physics/Web Prototype on Heroku/README.md

 (The Heroku application name must begin and end with a letter.)

-For future reference, add the URL that Heroku creates for the application as a comment in the app.py file.
+For future reference, you may want to add the URL that Heroku creates for the application as a comment in the app.py file.
+(If you update app.py, you will need to stage and commit app.py in the local git repository before proceeding.)

 ##### Verify the application was created